-But terminating an employee on a whim can be a risky move for your business.
-You need a practical and fair process help reduce your liability.
-Moreover, it’s best to give employees plenty of time to improve, and give them the tools needed to get there.
-After all, recruiting, hiring, onboarding and training a new employee can be very costly.
+Terminating an employee on a whim can be a risky move for your business.
+You need a practical and fair process to help reduce your liability.
+Moreover, it’s best to give employees plenty of time to improve while also providing the tools they need to grow.

-Here are a few things to keep in mind before you get to that step.
+Here are a few things to try first, before resorting to termination of employment.

 1. Write down everything

 Documentation is key.
 If you don’t write something down, it can be argued that it didn’t happen.
 Even informal conversations written in a notebook can be helpful and count toward documentation.

 I know what you’re thinking – documentation takes time.
 Time you don’t have.
 Nonetheless, it can be your friend should you have to defend your decision down the road.

 Here are some examples of important documentation to collect: